This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 You, as a parent, have the right to make a brachial plexus claim for compensation to ensure that your child’s needs are met and that you get justice for the injury caused to your baby during childbirth.

-Let a qualified professional guide your next steps to give you the best chance of winning compensation.
+- Choose a lawyer with a proven track record winning compensation for birth injuries.
+Let a qualified professional guide you through the next steps to give you the best chance of winning compensation.

-You’ll also need to prove that your medical professional made a mistake and that it led to injury and disability.
+- You’ll also need to prove that your medical professional made a mistake and that it led to injury and disability.
 If you can prove these things, you have a good chance of winning a brachial plexus claim for compensation.

 Either way, that compensation will go a long way toward helping your child live a better life.